 Coastal Nature Walk

-From the beginning, when I checked in the hotel, arrived to my room and hear the waves, I was drawn to the beach that lies right beneath the hotel.
+From the beginning, when I checked in the hotel, arrived at my room, and hear the waves, I was drawn to the beach that lies right beneath the hotel.

 Given the fact that you can’t visit it at dusk or night – all those gorgeous sunset pictures you think you could be taking can get you in trouble if an elephant comes your way! – the best alternative possible is to explore it at sunrise!
 And that is exactly what this experience was about.